aterui/mcbrnet/README.md

 ### Customization

-There is some flexibility in how to simulate environmental values at each patch.
-Environmental values are determined through an autoregressive process, as detailed below:
+There is some flexibility in how to simulate environmental values, which are determined through an autoregressive process, as detailed below:

 1. Environmental values for upstream terminal patches (i.e., patches with no upstream patch) are drawn from a uniform distribution as